 Boston fern watering is enhanced if you provide a humid environment.
 Although you can mist the fronds occasionally, a tray of wet pebbles is a more effective way to increase the humidity around the plant.

-Place a layer of gravel or pebbles on a plate or tray, the set the pot on the wet pebbles.
+Place a layer of gravel or pebbles on a plate or tray, then set the pot on the wet pebbles.
 Add water as needed to keep the pebbles consistently moist.
 Be sure the bottom of the pot doesn’t touch the water, as water seeping up through the drainage hole can cause root rot.